ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

-# Lab 0: Learning to use iOLab
+# Lab 0: Learning to use Phyphox

 :::Materials